AugFJTan/AugFJTan.github.io/README.md

 # AugFJTan.github.io

-A repo hosting the source for my personal programming blog.
+A repository hosting the source code for my personal programming blog.
 Powered by Jekyll.